-A restraint free environment was promoted and minimal restrictive procedures were in use for one resident as a last resort.
+A restraint free environment was promoted and there were no restrictive practices in use at the time of inspection.

 Outcome 09: Notification of Incidents

 A record of all incidents occurring in the designated centre is maintained and, where required, notified to the Chief Inspector.